 Motorized vehicles are not allowed on the greenway or any undesignated parking areas.
 The greenway is open daily from sunrise to sunset

 The city broke ground on the path in December 2016.
-The first phase of the project, stretching from W. Kentucky Avenue south to the Interstate-20 service road, should be completed in early 2017 as part of the Moving Ruston Forward initiative approved by voters in April, 2016.
+The first phase of the project, part of the Moving Ruston Forward initiative approved by voters in April, 2016, stretches from W. Kentucky Avenue south to the Interstate-20 service road and is now open to the publie

 The rules for the greenway are just like those of every other park in Ruston.
 For a complete list of rules please visit the Parks and Recreation page: www.ruston.org/rpar